mamonu/boldbestpractice/docs/3_clear_layout_structure.md

 ├── reports         <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures     <- Generated graphics and figures to be used in reporting │
-├── requirements.txt <- The requirements file for reproducing the analysis environment, │                       e.g. generated with `pip freeze > requirements.txt`
-│
-├── setup.py        <- Make this project pip installable with `pip install -e` ├── src             <- Source code for use in this project.
+├── src             <- Source code for use in this project.
     ├── __init__.py <- Makes src a Python module if needed │